 Address chewing behavior right away

 If you can’t get your pup to stop chewing or just don’t have the time to invest in training him yourself, consider going to a pro.
-A puppy training class or professional one-on-one trainer can work wonders.
+Puppy training classes or professional one-on-one trainers can work wonders.

 These dog training tips to train your puppy not to chew require patience, like any other type of dog training.
 Hang in there.
 I promise one day your pooch will stop mistaking your heirloom furniture for a chew toy!